-This open source framework uses SQLite, MySQL, or PostgreSQL relational databases as a back-end for either the core data or application data.
-Another unique selling point is the ORM that allows developers circumvent direct database interaction using SQL.
+This open-source framework uses SQLite, MySQL, or PostgreSQL relational databases as a back-end for either the core data or application data.
+Another unique selling point is the ORM that allows developers to circumvent direct database interaction using SQL.

 Developers will also appreciate the fact that they can use Django to develop web applications for their already existing relational databases.
 As an added bonus Django also accommodates auto-generation of Python models from the database courtesy of the tooling.

 Although a drawback but not a deal-breaker, using MongoDB makes renders Django’s auto-generated admin interface ineffective as it relies on the framework’s core data.
 However, there are third-party implemented support features that can help.

 Second in command in terms of the most popular Python frameworks is Pyramid.
 This open-source framework gives developers the freedom to implement various web application components seamlessly.